Divine-97/Planets/README.md

 ## Features Left to Implement
  * In the future i would want the user to rate my quiz.
- * I want the users to have accounts so they can log in and be able to play against other users.
+ * I want the users to have accounts so they can log in and be able to play against other users as well.
  * I would like to add a top score feature so users can see their scores against others.